HenningUe/ecoincome-js-travel-emissions/README.md

 Beyond the pure implementation a simple CI/CD-workflow is created.
 For more details see section.

+The main entry point of this App is "./travel-emission-api/src/main.ts".

 <a name="UsedTechnologies"></a>
 ## 1.2.
 Used Technologies
 The This app is built on the API framework **NestJS**, which, in turn, is based on **node.js**.